Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 > *A code maintainer must review and accept your pull request.* Most code reviews can be done asyncronously.
 For more complex code updates, an "in-person" or zoom code review can happen between the reviewer(s) and contributor.

 This package uses [semantic versioning](https://semver.org/) for releasing new versions.
 A github release should occur at least once a quarter to capture the changes between releases.
+Currently releases are minted by admins of this repo, but there is no formal process of when releases are minted except for more freqeunt releases leading to smaller changelogs.

 <!-- This package uses [semantic versioning](https://semver.org/) for releasing new versions.
 The version should be updated on the `dev` branch as changes are reviewed and merged in by a code maintainer.
 The version for the package is maintained in the [agoradatatools/__init__.py](agoradatatools/__init__.py) file.
 A github release should also occur every time `dev` is pushed into `main` and it should match the version for the package. -->